base-dev/handler/README.md

 Golang HTTP.Handler for [graphl-go](https://github.com/base-dev/graphql)

 ### Notes:
-This is based on alpha version of `base-dev` and `graphql-relay-go`.
+This is based on alpha version of `graphql-go` and `graphql-relay-go`.
 Be sure to watch both repositories for latest changes.

 ### Usage